Kiki Afonso

-Christian "Kiki" Neiva Afonso (born 10 December 1994) is a Portuguese professional footballer who plays as a left-back for Primeira Liga club AVS Futebol SAD.
+Christian "Kiki" Neiva Afonso (born 10 December 1994) is a Portuguese professional footballer who plays as a left-back.

 Club career

 Early career

 Born in the Vila Chã municipality of Esposende, Afonso finished his development at Rio Ave FC.
 He made his senior debut on 11 May 2013, coming on as a last-minute substitute in a 2–1 home win against Gil Vicente F.C. in the Primeira Liga.

 Journeyman

 Afonso went back to Portugal following a brief spell in England with Dagenham & Redbridge, going on spend four seasons in the Segunda Liga with Atlético Clube de Portugal, Gil Vicente and S.C.
 Olhanense.
 He scored his first goal as a professional on 18 January 2015, helping the first of those teams to defeat the last 3–2.

 Afonso returned to the top division in the summer of 2017, but totalled just six league appearances over two seasons for C.D.
 Feirense and B-SAD.
 The former club also loaned him to third-tier side F.C.
 Felgueiras 1932.